All Products

 Precautions

 • In specific scenarios, you may want to delete or update more than 5% of the data in a table or a partition of the table at a low frequency and perform frequent read operations in subsequent procedures.
 We recommend that you execute the INSERT OVERWRITE or INSERT INTO statement in such scenarios.
-For more information, see INSERT INTO|OVERWRITE.
+For more information, see Insert data into or overwrite data in a table or a static partition (INSERT INTO and INSERT OVERWRITE).

 For example, you want to perform delete or update operations for 10% of data 10 times each day.
 In this case, we recommend that you estimate the total cost and the consumption of the subsequent read performance if you execute the DELETE or UPDATE statement on the table.
 Then, compare the estimated result with that of executing the INSERT OVERWRITE or INSERT INTO statement.
 This helps you choose an efficient method.

 • MaxCompute executes multiple DELETE and UPDATE statements in jobs at a time.
 Each statement consumes resources and incurs fees.
 We recommend that you delete or update a batch of data at a time.
 For example, if you run a Python script to generate and submit a large number of row-level update jobs, and each statement is executed for only one row or a small number of rows of data, each statement incurs fees that correspond to the amount of input data scanned by the SQL statement and consumes the related computing resources.
 When multiple statements are accumulated, the costs are significantly increased and the system efficiency is reduced.
-Examples:
+Sample statements:

--- We recommend that you execute the following statement:
+• We recommend that you execute the following statement:

-update table1 set col1= (select value1 from table2 where table1.id = table2.id and table1.region = table2.region);
+UPDATE table1 SET col1= (SELECT value1 FROM table2 WHERE table1.id = table2.id AND table1.region = table2.region);

--- We recommend that you do not execute the following statements:
+• We recommend that you do not execute the following statements:

 Syntax